Logan007/pucr/README.md

 Hopefully, the two files are identical then.
 So far, a following `diff ivanova.bin ivanova.bin.pu.upu` has never complained yet.

+`!!!` Something strange has happened since the latest additions: Some (but way not all) files do not get (un)compressed correctly.
+It seems to hit especially text files.
+That will require some in depth debugging.
+Just be warned. `!!!`

 Any hint or support is welcome – just leave an _Issue_!